 Recommended fasteners include #14-10 roofing screws for wood and sheet metal purlins, and ¼-20 threaded J-bolts for galvanized tube structures.
 Always include a gasketed washer under the fastener.

 ACRYLITE® sells a special gasketed aluminum saddle washer that spreads clamping force over the crest of the wave profile and seals the fastening hole.
+These come in an aluminum mill or brown finish.

 Allow for expansion by drilling oversized fastening holes: for ¼” fasteners drill holes ½” to 5/8”.